 MutationRate: (Required)

-This specifies the value of θ ) in the first epoch specified by the demographic history.
+This specifies the value of θ (4Nμl in diploids, 2Nμl in haploids) in the first epoch specified by the demographic history.
 This parameter is equal to the multiplication of 2 * the number of chromosomes (in terms of the most ancestral population size) * mutation rate per bp  * number of sites l (bases).
 A Poisson number of mutations with a mean equal to half of what is specified by this parameter enter the population every generation.
 The mutation rate is re-scaled automatically when the population changes its size in following epochs.
 As an example, if the population size is doubled in one particular epoch, the mutation rate is also doubled in that epoch.

 The mutation rate must be a nonnegative decimal.